pawankumar1980/MechaCar_Statistical_Analysis/README.md

 <img width="799" alt="Screen Shot 2022-12-11 at 21 08 59" src="https://user-images.githubusercontent.com/111800568/206946570-fb14ce53-601c-43c8-9429-8f12fece1e21.png">

 When we perform t-tests on the individual lots, we can see that lots 1 and 2 are not statistically different from the population mean with p-values of 1 and 0.6, respectively; lot 3 has a mean that is statistically different from the population mean with a p-value of 0.04.

+## Study Design: MechaCar vs Competition

+The MechaCar can be compared against competition on parameters like cost, city & highway fuel efficiency, horsepower, safety rating, and colour, which are of interest to the consumers.

+We will test whether the MechaCar has statistically significant differences in these metrics compared to competing models.
+The null hypothesis will be that these observables do not vary significantly, and the alternative hypothesis will be that the MechaCar varies significantly in these variables compared to the competition.

+Ideally, the consumer would want higher fuel efficiency for city & highway usage, higher horsepower & a better safety rating.
+The cost of the car needs to be competitive or lower.
+We will perform one one-tailed t-test to determine if MechaCar has met these required conditions compared to the competition.

+In order to run these statistical tests, we would need the cost, fuel efficiency, horsepower, safety rating, and carbon waste output data from MechaCar and competitors.